volokitty/volokitty/README.md

 - 🌱 I’m currently learning Computer Science
 - 👀 I’m interested in web and compilers development
 - 👯 I’m looking to collaborate on compilers
-- 📫 How to reach me: v.volokitty@gmail.com
+- 📫 How to reach me: email: v.volokitty@gmail.com; telegram: @volokitty